arndt-s/spiffe/standards/SPIFFE_Workload_API.md

     // Optional.
 The requested SPIFFE ID for the JWT-SVID.
 If unset, JWT-SVIDs
     // for all identities the workload is entitled to are returned. string spiffe_id = 2;

+    // Optional.
+Indicates if the JWT-SVID should be bound to a key. bool bind_key = 3;
 }

 // The JWTSVIDResponse message conveys JWT-SVIDs.